Skip to Main Content

 4.6

 Overview: Citi is a global bank that offers a complete hub of financial products and services.
 Its personal loans feature a quick application process, same-day approval, fast funding and competitive interest rates.
-Borrowers who sign up for autopay, get access to a 0.5 percent rate reduction — one of the most generous in the industry.
-Citigold and Citi Priority customers also qualify for an additional .25 percent rate discount.
+Borrowers who sign up for autopay a 0.5 percent rate reduction — one of the most generous discounts of the lenders we reviewed.
+Citigold and Citi Priority customers also qualify for an additional 0.25 percent rate discount.

 Est. APR